techidaily/site-fox-direct/source/_posts/monitors-unveiled-the-ultimate-guide-for-sourcing-a-stellar-4k-screen.md

  Gamers need to focus on these two parameters; collectively they are well known as adaptive sync.
 These settings improve system performance over screen tearing issue, graphic mismatch problems and refresh rate mismatches.
 The screen tearing problem use to affect gamers when they switch to fast paced games as monitor refresh rate cannot stay in synchronization with the output of graphic card.
 This effect is quite annoying but thanks to adaptive synch technology that leads to better displays with improved synchronization.
 Note that, you cannot find a monitor that has both FreeSync and G-Sync technology.
 Adaptive sync is useful for adjustment of frames and shutter speeds.

-## Bonus for Great 4K Monitor

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qObsqoJB9LI?si=ppqxfXzP0UL4J6Tp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qv4Qm7kpeMs?si=9fv5SOS5a2DvixTK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Bonus for Great 4K Monitor

 ### 1\.
 Support Hardware Calibration

  Professionals always need perfect performance from their monitors because they do not have any space for making compromises for quality.
 You need to make efforts for selection of finest backlights and LCD panels; prefer to run calibration tests before buying your new monitor.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/l-SCWTWpegY?si=oxTsHQkIu1v4-I6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eu4vwlZcMvM?si=4vEczfVU4BUUFP-t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2\.
 Backlight Compensation